EPFL-LGG/Cshells/README.md

 This repository contains the source code and data for the paper C-shells: Deployable Gridshells with Curved Beams, published at SIGGRAPH Asia 2023.

+A C-shell is composed of curved flexible beams connected at rotational joints that can be assembled in a stress-free planar configuration.
+When actuated, the elastic beams deform and the assembly deploys towards the target 3D shape.

 ## Getting started

 ### Setup for elastic_rods

-Before cloning the repository, make sure you have installed all the dependencies required by [elastic rods](https://github.com/EPFL-LGG/elastic_rods/tree/14a55673b7c65baf2cd410583203abc606965d1b).
+Before cloning the repository, make sure you have installed all the dependencies required by [elastic rods](https://github.com/EPFL-LGG/Cshells/tree/main/ext/elastic_rods#c-code-dependencies).
 The design optimization and planarization parts of the code also depend on the commercial optimization package [`knitro`](https://www.artelys.com/solvers/knitro/); these will be omitted from the build if `knitro` is not found.

 ### Cloning the repository